fcsonline/tmux-thumbs/README.md

 `default: yellow`

-Sets the foregroud color for hints
+Sets the foreground color for hints

 For example: